About Us

 Brigitte Charlton-Vicenty

-As a teen, Brigitte observed her mother’s passion for caring about her community and witnessed the effects it had on others-until this day.
-Brigitte calls this work a “green ministry” and want others to develop an utmost respect for our planet's life-giving power.
+As a teen, Brigitte observed her mother’s passion for caring about her community and witnessed its effects on others—to this day.
+Brigitte calls this work a “green ministry” and wants others to develop the utmost respect for our only home and its life-giving power.

-In 2018, she won an international competition for solutions to improve recycling in NYC public housing (NYCx Co-Lab Challenge) to increase recycling rates at a NYCHA development.
+In 2018, she won an international competition for solutions to improve recycling in NYC public housing (NYCx Co-Lab Challenge) to increase recycling rates at a NYCHA development in Brownsville, Brooklyn.
 Having won the NYCx Co-Lab Challenge: Zero Waste in Shared Space, the pilot project was launched and Vicenty was honored at the Zero Waste in Shared Space recognition ceremony.
 Her work has been featured in a multitude of journalistic and media platforms.

 Awards: